taroxd/LEProc-Minified/README.md

 4. The current directory will remain unchanged.
 In the original version, it is changed to the folder containing `path`.

+## Build ##
+This project can be built with Microsoft Visual Studio 2017.

 ## License ##

 ![enter image description here](http://www.gnu.org/graphics/lgplv3-147x51.png)